-Harriet is responsible for conducting our research and development.
+Harriet is responsible for leading and conducting our research.
 She completed her undergraduate degree in Chemistry at the University of Bristol.
 During this time, she undertook a year in industry in Boston USA, designing peptide ligands for receptors over expressed on cancer cells.
 This experience inspired her to complete her PhD which she completed at the University of Bristol under the supervision of Prof. Dek Woolfson.
 Her PhD work focused on the design and characterisation of peptide-based biomaterials.

 Dr Paul RaceDirector and Co-founder

 Paul is Senior Lecturer in Biochemistry at the University of Bristol.
 From 2014-17 he served as Co-Director of the >£14M Bristol Centre for Synthetic Biology Research (BrisSynBio), was a founding Director of the Bristol BioDesign Institute (BBI) and is academic lead for the >£2.7M EPSRC funded ‘Manufacturing Immortality’ project.
 His research focuses on the exploitation and manipulation of biological complexes, pathways and networks, en-route to the development of new tools, technologies and products for biotechnology.